richardchien/dbox/README.md

 <a name="en">

 An ORM framework for Android, supporting both basic types like boolean, byte, short, int, long, float, double, String, Date, byte[], and complex relationships among different model objects.
 It also supports lazy loading.

+Since this framework is not quite stable yet, any unknown bugs could be observed.
+Don't use this in production environment.
+If any problems occur to you, issues or PRs are welcome.

 Wiki：[https://github.com/richardchien/dbox-android/wiki](https://github.com/richardchien/dbox-android/wiki)